SafeITExperts

 USB‑C (Type‑C)

-Reversible and compact USB connector that supports data transfer, video and power supply.
+Reversible and compact USB connector that supports data transfer, video, and power delivery.

 WHCP (Windows Hardware Compatibility Program)

-Microsoft certification program that guarantees hardware compatibility with Windows systems.
+Microsoft certification program ensuring hardware compatibility with Windows systems.

 USB4